Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: Hamiltonian and Scattering Amplitudes

-Following the discussion of the main text, a distinction between the behavior at high and low temperatures can be made so as to simplify (\ref{full_scattering}).
+\end{widetext} Following the discussion of the main text, a distinction between the behavior at high and low temperatures can be made so as to simplify (\ref{full_scattering}).
 At high temperatures $T \gg T_\textrm{BG}$, the interference terms can be dropped.
-In addition, since the collision integral is symmetric with the exchange $\bm{p}'\leftrightarrow \bm{k}'$, the square of the amplitude can be effectively be taken to be
+In addition, since the collision integral is symmetric with the exchange $\bm{p}'\leftrightarrow \bm{k}'$, inside the collision integral one effectively has that $|A_t|^2 = |A_u|^2$.

-where the explicit forms of the electron-phonon coupling (\ref{electron_phonon_coupling}) and the phonon propagator (\ref{phonon_propagator}) have been used.
 At low temperatures $T \ll T_\textrm{BG}$, the $\omega$ dependence of the phonon propagators can be dropped at the lowest order in $\omega/\omega_{\bm{q}}$ expansion.
-The small linewidth can be dropped as well, leading to the cancellation of the first two terms in (\ref{full_scattering}), so the square of the scattering amplitude at low temperatures has the form
+The small linewidth can be dropped as well, leading to the cancellation of the first two terms in (\ref{full_scattering}).
+All in all, these considerations lead to the square scattering amplitudes \begin{widetext}

-So far the discussion is generic, independent of the explicit form of the vector $\bm{d}(\bm{p})$.
-If we specialize to the model of a Weyl semimetal given in the main text (\ref{weyl_semimetal_d}), the above expressions can be specifies for the effective model given by the Weyl Hamiltonian (\ref{Weyl_Hamiltonian}).
-For collisions restricted to a single Weyl node, one has